fredrikkjellberg/objfile-to-binvox-to-nparray/README.md

-# obj-to-binvox-to-np-array
+# objfile-to-binvox-to-nparray

-This is a set of tools to help transform an 3D object file like a car or hand into a 3D numpy array by first transforming it into a voxal space (think mind craft) and then import it into python as an .
-All credit goes to:
+This is a set of tools to help transform a 3D object file like a car or hand into a 3D numpy array by first transforming it into a voxal space (think mind craft) and then import it into python as an numpy array.

 ## Obj-to-vox